Choosing the Perfect Carpet for Your Home

 Styles of Carpet

-- Berber carpets have bulky fibers cut at various lengths, containing, big and small tufts with specks of darker yarn interspersed among light yarn.
+- Berber carpets have bulky fibers cut at various lengths consisting of big and small loops with specks of darker yarn interspersed among light colors.

 - Cut and loop carpet is commonly known as sculpted carpet.
 The surface consists a combination of large areas of cut ends and large areas of loops giving the finished product an undulating, sculptural appearance.

 One of the most important things to consider other than budget is the intended use of your carpeted rooms.
 Determine if your room is formal or casual and the amount of traffic.
 You will need to think about each room’s demands.